 Contents & Structure

 The first phase consists of 3 WIPO modules offered through distance learning.
 This initial phase is designed to provide all the participants with a preliminary and homogeneous background.
-The 3 distance learning modules are delivered from June to August 2015.
-They are based on the successfully tested “General Course on Intellectual Property” (DL-101), “Copyright and Related Rights” (DL-201) and “Patents” (DL-301); all designed by WIPO
+The 3 distance learning modules are delivered from June to August 2018.
+They are based on the successfully tested “Patents" (DL-301), “Copyright and Related Rights” (DL-201) and “Trademarks, Industrial Design and Geographical Indications” (DL-302); all designed by WIPO experts.

 A full-time tutor is assigned to the class in order to respond to participants’ clarification needs and to provide remedial support to the students, as required.
 Participants, on rotation basis, are expected to make weekly summary